Clover Health Investments Corp. (CLOV) is ready for next Episode as it posted an annual sales of 1,472 M

 Technical Analysis of Clover Health Investments Corp.
 (CLOV)

-During the past 100 days, Clover Health Investments Corp.’s (CLOV) raw stochastic average was set at 4.37%, which indicates a significant decrease from 15.93% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 89.40% in the past 14 days, which was higher than the 78.40% volatility it showed in the past 100 days.
+During the past 100 days, Clover Health Investments Corp.’s (CLOV) raw stochastic average was set at 2.98%, which indicates a significant decrease from 12.04% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 72.04% in the past 14 days, which was lower than the 76.18% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $2.3806, while its 200-day Moving Average is $2.6701.
-Nevertheless, the first resistance level for the watch stands at $1.6467 in the near term.
-At $1.7133, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $1.7667.
-If the price goes on to break the first support level at $1.5267, it is likely to go to the next support level at $1.4733.
-Assuming the price breaks the second support level, the third support level stands at $1.4067.
+At the time of writing, stock’s 50-day Moving Average is $2.2503, while its 200-day Moving Average is $2.6232.
+However, in the short run, Clover Health Investments Corp.’s stock first resistance to watch stands at $1.4797.
+Second resistance stands at $1.5243.
+The third major resistance level sits at $1.5792.
+If the price goes on to break the first support level at $1.3802, it is likely to go to the next support level at $1.3253.
+Assuming the price breaks the second support level, the third support level stands at $1.2807.

 Clover Health Investments Corp.
 (NASDAQ: CLOV) Key Stats